Marlins vs. Dodgers Probable Starting Pitching - August 19

 Discover More About This Game

-- The right-hander last appeared on Sunday against the New York Yankees, when he threw four innings, allowing four earned runs while giving up four hits.
+- The lefty's last time out was on Monday against the Houston Astros, when he went five scoreless innings while giving up four hits.

+- Over 24 games this season, the 26-year-old has a 3.91 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .260 to opposing hitters.

+- Garrett is trying to secure his sixth quality start of the year.

-- Perez has pitched five or more innings in a game eight times this year entering this outing.
+- Garrett will try to pitch five or more innings for his fifth straight appearance.
+He's averaging 5.1 frames per outing.

-- He has made five appearances this season in which he did not give up an earned run.
+- In five of his 24 total appearances this season he has not surrendered an earned run.

 Try FanDuel Fantasy today with our link and make your perfect team!

-- Miller has two starts in a row of five innings or more.
+- Urias has seven starts in a row of five innings or more.

-- In 14 appearances this season, he has finished three without allowing an earned run.
+- He has four appearances this season with zero earned runs allowed out of his 18 chances this season.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.